On this page:

 Dwelling purchase agreement – a contract to buy a movable dwelling.
 For more information, view our Site agreement page.

 Movable dwelling – also known as a manufactured home or relocatable home.
 A movable dwelling is designed so that it can be transported from one place to another.
+It does not include dwellings that can be registered with VicRoads, such as a caravan.

 Residential park – a park where people live in movable dwellings as their main residence (not a holiday home).
 These parks can be called other names such as a residential village or lifestyle village.
 A park can also have a mixture of residential and holiday accommodation.